VogtRyan/Pisces/README.txt

     $ pisces -d foo.enc /dev/null

-To archive and encrypt a directory, foodir/, with the GNU version of tar (installed as gtar in the example) performing the archiving operation:
+To archive and encrypt a directory, foodir/, using the GNU version of tar (installed as 'gtar' in the example) to perform the archiving operation:

     $ gtar czf - foodir/ --format=posix | pisces - foodir.enc